dev-td7/String-Splitter-cpp/README.md

 It is recommended that you loop on the condition has_more() and then extract strings using next() function.

+See example.cpp and you may get an idea how to use the class.
 # Report bugs if any :)